 Types of antibiotics

-There are hundreds of different types of antibiotics, but most can be broadly classified into six key groups:
+There are many different types of antibiotics, but most can be broadly classified into six key groups:

 - Penicillins such as amoxicillin and flucloxacillin